GavinHuttley/DiverseSeqPaper/paper/paper.md

 summary for non specialists
 --->

-Many bioinformatic workflows can benefit from the selection of a representative subset of a much larger dataset.
-A subset that efficiently captures the diversity in a large sample can, for instance, avoid sample imbalance in selecting data for machine learning projects.
-Such a subset of homologous sequences, for instance, can be used to efficiently tune parameters for the multiple sequence alignment of tens of thousands of genomes.
-Existing approaches to selecting a representative subset of sequences rely on pre-processing steps that are computationally inefficient and / or not applicable to the full range of potential applications.
-For instance, a phylogenetic tree provides a good basis for sampling representative sequences but the computational cost of producing that tree can be prohibitive.
+Bioinformatic workflows that involve computationally costly algorithms should be prototyped to reduce unnecessary computation.
+For instance, selecting a subset of homologous sequences can be used to identify suitable parameters for the multiple sequence alignment of tens of thousands of genomes.
+There are also use cases where the sequences involved are not homologous, such as can occur during machine learning projects, but representative sampling helps to avoid biases from imbalanced sequence groups.

-As the size of DNA sequence datasets continues to grow, there is need for a tool that efficiently solves this problem, both statistically and computationally.
-To this end, we have developed `diverse-seq`, an alignment-free algorithm that identifies representatives of the diversity in a sequence collection.
-We show that the entropy measure of $k$-mer frequencies employed by `diverse-seq` allows it to identify sequences that correspond well with genetic distance based sampling.
-The computational performance of `diverse-seq` is linear with respect to the number of sequences and can be run in parallel.
+As the size of DNA sequence datasets continues to grow, a tool that efficiently solves this problem, both statistically and computationally, is needed. `diverse-seq` implements alignment-free algorithms for identifying representatives of the diversity in a sequence collection and for clustering all the sequences.

+For the first use case, we show that an entropy measure of $k$-mer frequencies allows `diverse-seq` to identify sequences that correspond well to conventional genetic distance based sampling.
+The computational performance for this case is linear with respect to the number of sequences and can be run in parallel.
 Applied to a collection of 10.5k whole microbial genomes on a laptop, `diverse-seq` took ~8 minutes to prepare the data and 4 minutes to select 100 representatives.
+For the second use case,

 `diverse-seq` is a Python package that provides both a command-line interface and cogent3 plugins.
 The latter simplifies integration by users into their own analyses.
 It is licensed under BSD-3 and is available via the Python Package Index and GitHub.

 # Statement of need

 Bioinformatics data sampling workflows benefit from the selection of a subset of sequences that represent the full diversity present in large sequence collections [e.g. @parks.2018.natbiotechnol; @zhu.2019.nat.commun].
-For some analyses, including groups of highly related sequences imposes a significant computational cost for no information gain (cite).
-In some circumstances, retention of highly related groups can lead to biases in estimation (cite).
-The motivation for selecting representative groups of sequences can thus be driven by both computational performance and statistical accuracy.
+It is also the case that the compute time of algorithms such as phylogenetic estimation greatly benefit from having a good initial estimate of the phylogeny.
+Thus the motivation for alignment free methods is thus both computational performance and statistical accuracy.

 Existing tools require input data in formats that themselves can be computationally costly to acquire.
 For instance, tree-based sampling procedures can be efficient, but they rely on a phylogenetic tree or a pairwise distance matrix, both of which require sequence alignment [e.g. @widmann.2006.molcellproteomics; @balaban.2019.plosone].
 Thus, while tree traversal algorithms are efficient, the estimation of the can tree combine the time for sequence alignment and tree estimation.

-The `diverse-seq` algorithm is linear in time and more flexible than published approaches.
+The `diverse-seq` sequence selection algorithms are linear in time and more flexible than published approaches.
 It is alignment-free and does not require sequences to be related.
 However, in the case that the sequences are homologous, the set selected by `diverse-seq` is comparable to what would be expected under published approaches where sampling is based on genetic distance [@balaban.2019.plosone].

 # Definitions